 I make each individual portrait session easy by offering guidance and advice right before we meet.
-I often suggest matching items such as a this formal jacket and contrast it with casual boots.
-Any thing that makes you feel comfortable and is true to your personality.
+I often suggest matching items such as this formal jacket and contrast it with casual boots.
+Anything that makes you feel comfortable and is true to your personality.
 I will also give guidance on make-up and hair.
 I prefer leaving the hair down as it creates great movement and gives you something to fiddle with to hide those nervous fingers.
 I want my client to look and feel beautiful in every single photograph.
 So I’ll often ask what you intend to wear on the portrait session so I can pick just the right location to complement your style.

 #3- Share what you are comfortable in doing

 I’ll often explain my ideas as soon as we arrive.
 I also share my posing guides to see what you like and (don’t like).
 Some people are more comfortable when ‘playing to’ the camera, whilst others need more guidance and direction.
 I tend to do more shots that are spontaneous with full smiles and laughter.
-These produce beautiful images that focus on the person with wonderful, blurred areas in the background put the focus on you.
+These produce beautiful images that focus on the person with wonderful, blurred areas in the background that put the focus on you.

-I hope you find this tips helpful and that your next natural portrait session on the Isle of Wight is a hoot.
+I hope you find these tips helpful and that your next natural portrait session on the Isle of Wight is a hoot.
 I’d love to know which tip you think is the most helpful.

 If you’re the kind of person that enjoys photos that reflect your personality – this enjoyable session might be just the ticket to help you decide what portrait experience you’d enjoy.
-I hope these articles help your decision and give you the jump start you need!
+I hope these articles help your decision and give you the jump-start you need!

 - the secret of getting the best from your portrait experience